 Visit our restaurant catering and chicken tender blogs to find out more about interesting facts and trivia about us and the Chicken George tenders.

 Also, please don't hesitate to contact us to learn more about Candlelight Inn Restaurant.
-We have locations in Sterling, Rock Falls, Clinton and Lake Carroll.
+We have locations in Rock Falls, Clinton and Lake Carroll.